aclark4life/django-pci-auth/README.rst

 And adding additional functionality e.g.:

 - Database models to persist event data e.g. lockouts (See: docs/MODELS.rst).
-- Additional `recently_used` validator for django-passwords.
+- Additional ``recently_used`` validator for django-passwords.

 ..
 Note::

-    Currently: this application validates password fields via un-encrypted AJAX communication, use only with SSL!
-In the future: this application may encrypt its AJAX communication via a JavaScript encryption library TBD.
+    Currently this application validates password fields via un-encrypted AJAX communication, use with SSL only!
+In the future this application may encrypt its AJAX communication via some JavaScript encryption library TBD.

 Features
 --------